minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 Aurora High Availability and Read Scaling
 - 6 copies of your data access 3 AZ :
-	- 4 copies out of 6
+	- 4 copies out of 6 needed for writes
+	- 3 copies out of 6 need for reads
+	- Self healing with peer-to-peer replication
+	- Storage is stripped across 100s of volumes
+- One Aurora Instance takes writes (master)
+- Automated failover